pierlauro/H5PyVOL/README.md

 ## Compile and try example

+Before running the example, it is needed to install:
+- HDF5 (version hyperslabs_updates)
+- MPI
+- Python3
+- NumPy

-By following the instuctions in the [docker folder](https://github.com/pierlauro/PyVOL/blob/master/docker) it is possible to build a container for testing purposes (shipped with HDF5, MPI, Python3 and NumPy).
+In alternative, in the [docker folder](https://github.com/pierlauro/PyVOL/blob/master/docker) it is possible to build a container for testing purposes (shipped with HDF5, MPI, Python3 and NumPy).

-Before running the example, it is needed to install the CPyVol module by following the instructions in the [python folder](https://github.com/pierlauro/PyVOL/blob/master/src/python)
+In both cases (local or containerized environment), the CPyVol module needs to be installed by following the instructions in the [python folder](https://github.com/pierlauro/PyVOL/blob/master/src/python).

 - With Cmake
 ```bash